olgazju/ml_camp_2023/capstione_project_1/README.md

 - **Number of Layers and Units**: Different configurations of the number of layers and the number of units per layer were tested to find the optimal balance between model complexity and performance.
 - **Embedding Layer**: For word-level models, I experimented with different sizes of embedding layers, including using pre-trained word embeddings like GloVe, to capture more nuanced word relationships.
 - **Dropout and Regularization**: To prevent overfitting, I used dropout layers and experimented with their rates.
-Additionally, L1 and L2 regularization techniques were evaluated.
-- **Learning Rate and Optimizer**: Different learning rates and optimizers (such as Adam and SGD) were trialed to identify the most effective combination for training the models.
+- **Learning Rate and Optimizer**: Different learning rates and optimizers were trialed to identify the most effective combination for training the models.
-- **Sequence Length**: The impact of different input sequence lengths was also examined, as it affects how much context the model can consider while generating predictions.

 ### Evaluation and Iteration